Why you should be reading aloud in your classroom!

 Students are not taught so much how to read fluently as much as they are taught to read words on a page.
 So, the dry reading of many students distracts his/her peers with their internal judgment.
 While I could just have the kids read on their own,

-Students better focus when not having to process on the words.
+Students better process when not having to focus on the words.